 - 2018, Michigan: $1,910,000 Verdict.
 A 46-year-old man died after a dump truck struck his vehicle head-on on a local highway.
 His estate sued the dump truck driver, alleging that he improperly controlled his vehicle and excessively sped in poor weather conditions.
 The jury found the truck driver 80 percent liable and the deceased 20 percent liable.
 They awarded the estate a $1,910,000 verdict.

 - 2017, North Carolina: $4,118,911 Verdict.
-A man died after he was a passenger in a pickup truck that was struck head-on by a tractor-trailer.
+A man died after being a passenger in a pickup truck struck head-on by a tractor-trailer.
 His estate sued the truck driver’s employer for vicarious liability.
 They alleged that the company’s employee failed to stay in his lane, excessively sped, and failed to maintain a proper lookout.
 The jury awarded $2,000,000 to the deceased’s minor daughter.
 Post-trial, the case settled for $2,118,911.